-The following table sets forth certain information about our executive officers as of February 23, 2015:
+The following table sets forth certain information about our executive officers as of March 4, 2019:

-Name Position Executive Officers: David A. Gonyer, R.Ph.
-51 President, Chief Executive Officer and Director Matthew J. D'Onofrio 45 Executive Vice President, Chief Business Officer, Secretary & Treasurer Marilyn R. Carlson, D.M.D., M.D.
-67 Chief Medical Officer
+Name Age Position David A. Gonyer, R.Ph.
+55 President, Chief Executive Officer and Director Matthew J. D'Onofrio 49 Executive Vice President, Chief Business Officer, Secretary & Treasurer Marilyn R. Carlson, D.M.D., M.D.
+71 Chief Medical Officer

-The biography of David A. Gonyer, R.Ph. can be found under "Proposal 1 - Election of Directors."
+The biography of David A. Gonyer, R.Ph., can be found under "Proposal 1 - Election of Directors."

 Matthew J. D'Onofrio is one of our co-founders and has served as our Executive Vice President, Chief Business Officer, Secretary and Treasurer since 2010 and as our Executive Vice President, Corporate Development, Secretary and Treasurer since March 2007.
-Mr. D'Onofrio has over 21 years of experience in both large and small pharmaceutical firms.
-Prior to founding Evoke, Mr. D'Onofrio was Vice President, Business Development for Victory Pharma, Inc., a specialty pharmaceutical company based in San Diego.
-Mr. D'Onofrio was previously Director and Head of West Coast Business Development at Vertex Pharmaceuticals Incorporated, a biotechnology company, directing partnership efforts associated with the La Jolla research facility as well as other corporate assets.
+Mr. D'Onofrio has over 27 years of experience in both large and small pharmaceutical firms.
+Prior to founding Evoke, Mr. D'Onofrio was Vice President, Business Development for Victory Pharma, a specialty pharmaceutical company based in San Diego.
+Mr. D'Onofrio was previously Director and Head of West Coast Business Development at Vertex Pharmaceuticals, Incorporated, a biotechnology company, directing partnership efforts associated with the La Jolla research facility as well as other corporate assets.
 Mr. D'Onofrio also held various commercial roles of increasing responsibility over a decade at Eli Lilly & Company, including significant experience in worldwide corporate business development.
-During his licensing career, Mr. D'Onofrio has developed and executed license and investment relationships across a wide collection of disease states and technologies.
-Mr. D'Onofrio earned a B.S. in Chemistry from San Diego State University and an M.B.A.
-(Finance) from the Marshall School of Business, University of Southern California.
+Mr. D'Onofrio earned a B.S. in Chemistry from San Diego State University and an M.B.A. from the University of Southern California.

 Marilyn R. Carlson, D.M.D., M.D., has served as our Chief Medical Officer since December 2013.
 Dr. Carlson has worked closely with Evoke as an outside consultant since the company was founded in 2007.
-Dr. Carlson has been the key clinical and regulatory expert for Evoke through the entire development of EVK-001, including the most recent successful Phase 2b trial in gastroparesis.
-She has also participated in all of Evoke's meetings with the U.S. Food & Drug Administration.
+Dr. Carlson has been the key clinical and regulatory expert for Evoke through the entire development of GimotiTM, including all clinical trials conducted in support of the drug for patients with gastroparesis.
+She has also participated in all of Evoke's meetings with FDA.
 Prior to joining Evoke, in 2012 Dr. Carlson helped found Agility Clinical, Inc., a contract research organization focused on the support of virtual companies, start-up companies and companies with orphan drugs.
 From 2004 to 2012, Dr. Carlson served as Vice President, Medical and Regulatory Affairs at Synteract, Inc., a clinical research organization, where she was responsible for safety surveillance, medical monitoring and regulatory submissions, among other duties.
-In 2004, Dr. Carlson founded and served as President of entreMeDica, Inc., a consulting firm offering chief medical officer services to biotechnology and life sciences companies and supporting marketed products in a variety of therapeutic areas.
-Dr. Carlson also served as Vice President, Medical Officer at Prometheus Laboratories Inc. from 2000 to 2004 and as Vice President, Clinical and Medical Medical Officer at Advanced Corneal Systems (now ISTA Pharmaceuticals) in 2000.
-Before that, Dr. Carlson held positions in clinical research, medical affairs and technical brand management at Proctor & Gamble Healthcare and Proctor & Gamble Pharmaceuticals.
-Prior to joining The Proctor & Gamble Company, Dr. Carlson held academic and clinical positions at Case Western Reserve University, Western Reserve Geriatric Education Center and the MetroHealth Medical Center in Cleveland, Ohio.
-She holds a B.A. from Hunter College of the City University of New York, a D.M.D. from the Harvard School of Dental Medicine and an M.D. from Case Western Reserve University School of Medicine, and completed
+In 2004, Dr. Carlson founded and served as President of entreMeDica, Inc., a consulting firm offering chief medical officer services to biotechnology and life sciences companies with marketed products and products in development in a variety of therapeutic areas.
+Dr. Carlson also served as Vice President, Medical/Regulatory and Chief Medical Officer at Prometheus Laboratories Inc. from 2000 to 2004 and as Vice President, Clinical and Medical Affairs and Chief Medical Officer at Advanced Corneal Systems (now ISTA Pharmaceuticals) in 2000.
+Before that, Dr. Carlson worked at XOMA (US) LLC as Vice President, Clinical and Medical Affairs from 1999 to 2000 and as Medical Director from 1997 to 1999.
+From 1991 to 1997, Dr. Carlson held positions in clinical research, medical affairs and technical brand management at Procter & Gamble (P&G) Healthcare and P&G Pharmaceuticals.
+Prior to joining P&G, Dr. Carlson held academic and clinical positions at Case Western Reserve University, Western Reserve Geriatric Education Center and the MetroHealth Medical Center in Cleveland, Ohio.
+She holds a B.A.

+Medicine and an M.D. from Case Western Reserve University School of Medicine, completed an internal medicine residency at The Cleveland Clinic Foundation and holds a certification in regulatory affairs.